Location: Hualien

 On this particular occasion, the ride was completed south to north starting at the hot spring town of Antong – this is one of the five historic hot spring locations developed during the Japanese colonial period.
 Below we have included information about access from both the north and south.

 Access from the south is Yuli train station where the rider will get onto Provincial Highway No. 30, locally known as the Yu-Chang Highway to reflect the fact that it connects the town of Yuli to Changbin on the east coast.
-(More information No. 30 can be found in #037 – The Hua 64 and Tai 30 Loop).
+(More information on No. 30 can be found in #037 – The Hua 64 and Tai 30 Loop).

 It’s just a 4 – 5km ride east from the train station to get to the 110km marker on the No. 193 Rd.
 Access from the north is Xincheng train station at Taroko Gorge which is explained at the end of this description.
 North to south or vice versa the road is equally good in either direction.